kyma-incubator/compass/docs/investigations/file-upload-with-graphql.md

 ### Improvement proposal

 We should support multiple ways of uploading large amounts of data (for example documentation).
-The `Clob` type which is in to be defined state, could look like that:
+The `Clob` type, which is to be defined, could look as follows:

 ```graphql
 type Clob {